castogio/castogio.github.io/content/pybeaconvalidator_project_presentation.md

 ![PyBeaconValidator command]({static}/images/pybeaconvalidator_presentation/running_program.png)

-At the moment, the output is silent if there is no mismatch.
+In the current implementation, the output is silent if there is no mismatch.
 I created an "artificial" mismatch by blocking the traffic from the APs to the Cisco Meraki Cloud using a firewall and then changing the _minimum_ (basic) bitrate configuration.
-As shown in the screenshot below, the program shows a _WARNING_ log for the mismatch containing the timestamp (ts) of the beacon in the file, the Serial Number (sn) of the AP in question, the BSSID and the expected vs. actual (seen) values for the bitrate:
+As shown in the screenshot below, the program displays a _WARNING_ log for the mismatch containing the timestamp (ts) of the beacon in the file, the Serial Number (sn) of the AP in question, the BSSID and the expected vs. actual (seen) values for the bitrate: